An IBS-friendly twist on the Thai classic, this Low FODMAP Pad Thai with Shrimp offers a filling meal-in-one-bowl that’s packed with flavor!

 Instructions

-Serve warm topped with optional sesame seeds and cilantro.
+Serve warm, topped with optional cilantro leaves.

 Similar recipes